Webfacing/wf-cpanel-right-now-site-health/readme.txt

 = Does it work without cPanel? =

 Yes, but max space will be N/A, also used spaces(s) may be unknown.
 But the 'HTTPS only' test will work.

+= Can I contribute to this plugin? =

+Yes, visit it's [Github repo](https://github.com/Nettvendt/wf-cpanel-right-now-site-health) and create an issue, clone it and/or file a pull request.

 == Screenshots ==